 Youth, Friendship, and Freedom for all

 Three decades after Bulgaria emerged as a young democracy, remnants of its socialist republic past are still around, including the names of some of Sofia’s biggest neighborhoods.
-Youth (Mladost), Friendship (Druzhba), and Freedom (Svoboda) are some of the neighborhoods with old names and new prices.
-Should the names be changed?
+Youth (Mladost), Friendship (Druzhba), and Freedom (Svoboda) are some of the Should the names be changed?
 It depends on who you ask.

 “I never realized Druzhba was named so because of the socialist friendship.
 I only associated it with the fact that my grandparents were sent to live there after waiting for an apartment for a long time and that they had to move from the center of Sofia to the outskirts,” says marketing manager Vihra Ivanova, born and raised in Sofia.

 “Unfortunately, Druzhba hasn’t modernized much.
 Mladost, also located in the vicinity, benefited from its location next to a sprawling business park, and it’s much more coveted.
 But the infrastructure, transport, and Soviet-style residential buildings in Mladost are just as bad.
 I’d say, if we’re to change something, let’s start with the way these buildings look, the quality of life in those neighborhoods, and worry about their outdated names later,” Ivanova thinks.

 The perfect time for rebranding of Sofia’s neigborhoods